aws-samples/config-resource-compliance-dashboard/README.md

 1. Ensure you have SPICE capacity left in the region where you're deploying the dashboard

-### Amazon S3 prefixes for AWS Config objects
-The solution supports the following ways of activating AWS Config:
-1. manual setup on standalone AWS accounts
-1. deployment by AWS Control Tower on AWS Organizations

-These two options have different ways of structuring the prefixes of the AWS Config Configuration Snapshots on Amazon S3.
-They are defined below, and the Lambda Partitioner function supports all of them.

-#### Supported AWS Config prefixes on Amazon S3

-##### Manual AWS Config setup
-`AWSLogs/ACCOUNT-ID/Config/REGION/YYYY/MM/DD/ConfigSnapshot/ACCOUNT-ID_Config_REGION_ConfigSnapshot_TIMESTAMP_RANDOM.json.gz`

-`AWSLogs/ACCOUNT-ID/Config/REGION/YYYY/MM/DD/ConfigHistory/ACCOUNT-ID_Config_REGION_ConfigSnapshot_TIMESTAMP_RANDOM.json.gz`

-##### AWS Control Tower deployment
-`AWS-ORGANIZATION-ID/AWSLogs/ACCOUNT-ID/Config/REGION/YYYY/MM/DD/ConfigSnapshot/ACCOUNT-ID_Config_REGION_ConfigSnapshot_TIMESTAMP_RANDOM.json.gz`

-`AWS-ORGANIZATION-ID/AWSLogs/ACCOUNT-ID/Config/REGION/YYYY/MM/DD/ConfigHistory/ACCOUNT-ID_Config_REGION_ConfigSnapshot_TIMESTAMP_RANDOM.json.gz`

-Where:
-* `AWS-ORGANIZATION-ID` is the identifier of your AWS Organization
-* `ACCOUNT-ID` is the 12-digit AWS Account number, e.g. 123412341234
-* `REGION` identifies an AWS region, e.g. us-east-1
-* `YYYY/MM/DD` represents a date, e.g. 2024/04/18
-* `TIMESTAMP` is a full timestamp, e.g. 20240418T054711Z
-* `RANDOM` is a sequence of random character, e.g. a970aeff-cb3d-4c4e-806b-88fa14702hdb

-**Verify that your setup is compatible with the Amazon S3 prefixes above.** If not, the Lambda Partitioner function will not be able to recognize objects as valid AWS Config Configuration Snapshots and will discard them.
-As a consequence, your Athena table will be empty.

 ## Deployment Instructions (Dashboard Account with object replication)
 In this scenario, you will install the AWS Config Resource Compliance Dashboard (CID-CRCD) on a Dashboard Account separated from the Log Archive account.
 Skip to the next paragraph to install the dashboard directly on the Log Archive Account.